Code wikis are documentation theater as a service

 What makes me furious with the heat of a thousand Suns is the fact that some devs could be lured into thinking that this sort of ersatz manuals can check the docs box at all.
 That some could find these self-inflicted wikis a valid replacement of human-made docs shows the same kind of ignorance (or cynicism) about technical writing that folks display when praising art made by AI.

 Docs are a product.
-They require sustained and intelligent effort over a long period of time, as well as a strong community ready to contribute.
-Docs are both mirrors and lore of your code and design, instruments that help you think about what you are architecting and developing.
+They require sustained and intelligent effort over a long period of time, as well as a community ready to contribute.
+Docs are the mirror and lore of your code, instruments that help you think about what you’re designing and developing.
 Docs serve purposes and needs.
-Great docs explain, guide, help, and illustrate.
+Great docs explain, guide, help, illustrate.
 They’re deeply flawed and human.
 They must be.

 Augmentation means opening doors faster, not crashing through them